What to do if your dog has a behaviour problem

 - barking too much or too often.
 Dogs bark for a number of reasons, including as a normal part of communication.
 But if they bark too much or at other pets or people, it can become a problem behaviour.

+Help from a qualified dog trainer can really help to manage or resolve the problem.
 If you have tried to resolve your pet’s problem through training and you’re not seeing any improvement, speak to a qualified behaviourist.

 Support with serious dog behaviour problems